cocos-creator/docs-3d-deprecated/en/scripting/load-assets.md

 ## Loading remote and local device assets

-__Cocos Creator 3D__ supports loading remote texture assets.
+__Cocos Creator__ supports loading remote texture assets.
 This is a friendly approach for loading textures that need to be requested from the server, such as user avatars.
 It should be noted that this requires developers to call `loader.load` directly.
 At the same time, if the user downloads the assets to the local device storage in other ways, they also need to use the same API to load.
 The APIs such as `loadRes` above are only applicable to the assets in the application package and the hot-updated local assets.
 Here is the usage of this API:

 ```typescript
 // remote url of image asset